Thailand Drone Registration CAAT & NBTC: How to Register Your Drone Properly!

 Thailand offers breathtaking landscapes and great photo opportunities.
 It's no wonder many photographers are eager to fly their drones to capture the stunning nature of this beautiful country.

 In this article, we will show you step-by-step how to register your photo drone in Thailand to ensure safe and legal use.
+Further we will also give you insights to the drone laws.

 Table of Contents

-Step 1: Laws and Regulations
+Step 1: Thailand Drone Registration - Laws and Regulations

 Before registering your drone in Thailand, it’s important to understand the current laws and regulations.